foransic/ni.pl.ex/README.md

 # Ni.Pl.Ex.

+## Before using it, you must be aware that it's not working anymore because of new Nike API limitations.
+I'm not updating it anymore so use it at you own risk ;-)

 ## Description

 Ni.Pl.Ex (for Nike+ Exporter) is a simple tool to export your Nike+ tracks in GPX format, which is accepted by a lot of other training apps & websites.